What does Barclay mean?

 Barclay is an unusual given name for men but a very prominent surname for both adults and children (#2965 out of 150436, Top 2%).
 (2000 U.S. Demographics)

+Which version is better?with its variant forms and related boy names.
 Displayed below is an analysis of the statistics of Barclay and related names.
 Bartley and Berkley are the prominent varying forms of Barclay (outside Top 2000).
 These forms of Barclay reached the peak of their popularity a century ago.
-(Top Baby Names, 2014)
+(Top Baby Names, 2015)